logicalclocks/hops-examples/flink/README.md

-# Running Kafka Examples
-HopsWorks allows users to create their own Apache Spark and Apache Flink programs to produce and consume Avro records from Kafka.
-Users can follow the examples available in this project, modify them and submit use them in their own Projects.
-Instructions on how to do this are available in the next sections.

-# Flink
+# Flink & Kafka
 To help you get started, *FlinkKafkaStreamingExample* provides the code for a basic streaming Flink application.
-To use it you need to provide the following parameters in the folling way when creating a Flink job in HopsWorks:
+To use it you need to provide the following parameters when creating a Flink job for Kafka in HopsWorks:
 ```
 Usage: -topic <topic_name> -type <producer|consumer> [-sink_path <rolling_sink path>] [-batch_size <rolling_file_size>] [-bucket_format <bucket_format>]
 ```